Novel number two is on its way – here’s the first chapter.

 “I’ve been a bad girl,” she said.
 “Very bad.”

-“And you know what bad girls deserve?” she continued.
+“And you know what bad girls deserve?”

 “No,” I stammered and she wriggled some more.
 She reached behind her back for my hand.